kashmir96/osoappliance/content/posts/appliance-industry-forecast.md

 ---

 title: Appliance Industry Forecast
 description: "The appliance industry has been a consistent source of growth for the global economy for many years.
-Consumers have continued to p...learn more about it now"
+Consumers have continued to p...find out now"
 keywords: appliance
-publishDate: 44933
+publishDate: 1/7/2023
 tags: ["Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/applianceguide/84.webp
+ image: /img/applianceguide/383.webp
- alt: 'this highly appliance guide ready for use'
+ alt: 'this highly appliance guide purchase'

 ---